Lucas-Jarrett/MART341-WebDesign/week-3/readme.md

 [Achive of Winamp Skins](https://skins.webamp.org/
 )

-And finally, a photo from this week with my friend for scale of the icicles on our aaprtment.
+And finally, a photo from this week with my friend for scale of the icicles on our apartment.
 ! [crazy ice](./Assignment-03/images/bentonice.jpg)